bluebanquise/bluebanquise/resources/documentation/monitoring/prometheus.rst

 * >= (greater-or-equal)
 * <= (less-or-equal)

-These are used in order to get the results that correspond to the condition.
 For example:

 .. code-block:: text

   ipmi_up==1

-will only return the instances of the query that are equal to one.
+will only return the instances of the query that are equal to 1.

-It is also possible to use logic operators:
+You can also use logic operators:

 * and (intersection)
 * or (union)
 * unless (complement)

-Vector1 and vector2 results in a vector consisting of the elements of vector1 for which there are elements in vector2 with exactly matching label sets.
+**vector1 and vector2** results in a vector consisting of the elements of vector1 for which there are elements in vector2 with exactly matching label sets.
 Other elements are dropped.
 The metric name and values are carried over from the left-hand side vector.